Giant Hornet Facts & Information

 Protect your home or business from giant hornets by learning techniques for identification and control.

 How do I get rid of giant hornets?

 What Orkin Does

-Orkin technicians trained to help manage giant hornets.
-Since every home is different, the Orkin technician will design a unique treatment program for your situation.
+Orkin Pros trained to help manage giant hornets.
+Since every home is different, the Orkin Pro will design a unique hornet treatment program for your situation.
 For more help getting rid of hornets and preventing hornet infestations, contact your local Orkin branch today.

 Behavior, Diet & Habits

 Body: Giant hornet males have seven segments and females have six.

 Color: Their heads, thoraxes, legs, wings, and first abdominal segments are reddish brown.
 The other abdominal segments are dark yellow in color.

 Types of Giant Hornets in the U.S.